- Year of Call

 Contactlaurathomson@amadvocates.co.uk 07787 736715 Check Faculty diary

-Laura also has an interest in professional disciplinary work, and has recently appeared before the disciplinary committees of the Nursing and Midwifery Council and the Architects Registration Board.
+Laura also has an interest in professional disciplinary work, and has represented clients before the disciplinary committees of the Nursing and Midwifery Council and the Architects Registration Board.

-Laura’s appointment as an Advocate Depute followed a long and successful career in the Crown Office, during which time she held a number of specialised legal posts, including the investigation of sudden, suspicious and unexpected deaths, and the conduct of Fatal Accident Inquiries.
+Laura’s appointment as an Advocate Depute followed a long and successful career in the Crown Office, during which time she held a number of specialised legal posts, including the investigation of sudden, suspicious and unexpected deaths and the conduct of Fatal Accident Inquiries; precognoscing and indicting cases for trial in the High Court; and international co-operation in the investigation and prosecution of crime.

-Laura’s criminal experience informs her approach to her civil practice, and she brings to her practice considerable advocacy experience, sound judgement, and a meticulous approach to case preparation.
+Laura’s criminal experience informs her approach to her civil work, and she brings to her practice considerable advocacy experience, sound judgement, and a meticulous approach to case preparation.

-Alongside her civil practice, Laura maintains her interest criminal law – she was recently instructed as lead counsel for one of 5 accused in a 14 week High Court trial arising out of allegations of historical sexual and physical abuse in a residential home for vulnerable children run by the Christian Brothers.
-She has been instructed for the defence in a number of rape and murder cases.
-She has a particular interest in cases at the interface between the criminal and civil law, and was recently instructed as junior counsel to represent a professional footballer in a civil action of damages for rape.
+Alongside her civil practice, Laura maintains an interest in criminal law – she was recently instructed as lead counsel for one of 5 accused in a 14 week High Court trial arising out of allegations of historical sexual and physical abuse in a residential home for vulnerable children run by the Christian Brothers.
+She has been instructed for the defence in rape and murder cases.
+She has a particular interest in cases at the interface between the criminal and civil law, and was recently instructed as junior counsel to represent a professional footballer in a civil action of damages for rape, both at proof in Court of Session and in the subsequent reclaiming motion.
+Laura has been instructed to pursue civil actions for damages in a number of historic sexual abuse cases since the coming into force of the Limitation (Childhood Abuse)(Scotland) Act 2017.

 Education & Professional Career to Date

-Post-graduate Certificate in Forensic Medicine, Edinburgh University, 2003
+• Post-graduate Certificate in Forensic Medicine, Edinburgh University

 - Standing Junior to the Scottish Government (2017–present)